conaticusgrp/incumbency-desktop/README.md

 Incumbency is an economy simulation engine made by the YouTuber [conaticus](https://youtube.com/@conaticus) and his team.
 In this game you can change taxes, rules and budgets to keep the economy stable.

+### Download

+You can either build with instructions from the README or download the executable [here](https://github.com/conaticusgrp/incumbency-desktop/releases).

 ## Honourable mentions

 ### Lemon Foxmere